loiccoyle/thqm-rs/README.md

       --list-styles            List available page styles
-      --no-shutdown            Don't allow the server to be shutdown from the page --no-qrcode              Don't allow the qrcode to be shown in the page -h, --help                   Print help
+      --no-shutdown            Don't allow the server to be shutdown from the page --no-qrcode              Don't allow the qrcode to be shown in the page --install-styles         Download and install styles to the user data directory -h, --help                   Print help
   -V, --version                Print version
 ```